pgrach/API-Stock-Signalling/README.md

 - Choose an automation approach.
 Are you planning on using IFTTT or another workflow?
 - What API are you going to use?
 You can use this as a starting point: https://github.com/public-apis/public-apis
 - Remember, this is a proposed workflow.
 If you believe you have a more efficient approach please reach out to the Academy Team.
+#### Requirements Gathering
+The start to any project is to make sure you have clear and well-defined requirements for your project.
+Most projects start with a vague idea of what the stakeholder wants, and as a consultant, we will never have as much knowledge about their problem/business context as they do.
+Therefore, we need to get as much information out of them as possible, as they will subconsciously assume that we know everything.
+For this project, Alex Naylor will be the stakeholders.

+If you don't know the answer to any question then you should always ask - NEVER ASSUME.
+This will only risk the accuracy of your work and end up having to do everything all over again if you wrongly assume.

+Questions to ask yourself constantly throughout the project are:

+- What is the purpose of this project, why does the stakeholder want this and what is the desired outcome of the project?
+- Is there any extra info that the stakeholder could tell you to help tailor the project to what they want?

 ## Assessment
 For the assessment, you will have a 15 minute technical interview.
 This will consist of a strict 5 minute presentation on your technical solution.
 There is no need to create slides for this but you may want to demo your code.
 For the second half of the session, you will be asked technical questions related to the project.
 You will be assessed on: